free-audio/clap-info/README.md

-# A simple command line clap validator
+# A simple command line CLAP information tool

-This is a clap validator which I'm using to just sort of show and bootstrap basics of how to clap host.
+This is a CLAP information tool which simply loads a clap and allows you to print a variety of information about the plugin.
+It is primarily useful in debugging and when starting a CLAP, but also is handy for smoke tests, attaching debuggers, and so on.

+We welcome pull requests and improvements.

 ## To build